 Edward Kravitz

-Edward Kravitz, PhD
+Edward Kravitz, Ph.D.

-George Packer Berry Professor of Neurobiology, Emeritus
+George Packer Berry Professor of Neurobiology, Emeritus, Harvard Medical School

-GENETIC MANIPULATIONS IN THE FRUIT FLY FIGHT CLUB: Aggression is a nearly universal feature of the behavior of social animals.
-In the wild, it is used to procure food and shelter, for protection from predation and for selection of mates, all of which are essential for survival.
-Despite its importance, little is known of the neural mechanisms that underlie aggressive behavior, other than that hormonal substances, including amines, peptides and steroid hormones serve important roles in the behavior.
-Our past studies have examined aggression using the American lobster Homarus americanus as a model system.
-About a dozen years ago, however, the major focus of the laboratory shifted to the examination of fighting behavior using common strains of the fruit fly, Drosophilia melanogaster.
-Although not widely known at the time, fruit flies do fight and males at least become territorial (establish dominance relationships).
-With the genome fully sequenced and with elegant methods available for the selective manipulation of genes in subsets of central nervous system neurons, behavioral studies of aggression in flies offer a powerful experimental system for identifying the fundamental mechanisms underlying this behavior.
+Aggression is a universal feature of the behavior of social animals.
+In the wild, it is used for access to food and shelter, for protection from predation and for selection of mates, all of which are essential for survival.
+Despite its importance, little is known of the neural mechanisms that underlie aggressive behavior, other than that hormonal substances including amines, peptides and steroid hormones serve important roles in the behavior.

 Publications View